-Extensions to the front of properties need to be designed well as the front of the property is often the most prominent part of the house visible from the street frontage.
+Extensions to the front of properties are often located at the most prominent part of the house visible from the street frontage.

-Single storey extensions may be considered acceptable when they are:
+Single storey extensions may be considered acceptable where:

-- Of a scale and design that is complimentary to the original property; - Where the property is on an acceptable plot; and, - Where the property is set back from the front boundary, and where there is not a uniform street scene.
+- The extension is of a scale and design that is complimentary to the original property; - The property is on an acceptable plot; and, - The property is set back from the front boundary, and where there is not a uniform street scene.